jan-casas/vsc-compute-dash/README.md

   managing construction model data, processing commits, and integrating version control features into project workflows.

+> [!IMPORTANT]
+> The project is only tested on a local machine and is not yet deployed to a production server.
+> The aim is to deploy the project (Speckle Server, Rhino Compute) to a
+> Windows VM
+> server in the future.

 ## Main Systems

 ### Rhino Compute